-Figure 10: This measure assesses the percentage, including 95% confidence intervals, of members, ages 12-21 years, who received one or more well-care visits with a primary care practitioner or OB/GYN during the measurement year.
+Figure 10: Presents the proportion, including 95% confidence intervals, of members, ages 12-21 years, who received one or more well-care visits with a primary care practitioner or OB/GYN during the measurement year.
 (Note that, due to the age ranges for this ACO measure, members above the age of 17 years, not typically represented in pediatric profiles, are included in these rates.)
 The blue dashed line indicates the statewide average.